NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (1) A DIA shall systematically assess the potential impacts of a proposed measure on Human Dignity, with particular attention to its effects on:

-(2) Access to adequate housing, as defined under section 3 of this Act;
+    (a) Access to adequate housing, as defined under section 3 of this Act;

-(2) Food security, as defined under section 3 of this Act;
+    (b) Food security, as defined under section 3 of this Act;

-(3) Quality of healthcare, access to healthcare, and healthcare outcomes;
+    (c) Quality of healthcare, access to healthcare, and healthcare outcomes;

-(4) Educational opportunities and attainment;
+    (d) Educational opportunities and attainment;

-(5) Digital access and inclusion;
+    (e) Digital access and inclusion;

-(6) Meaningful work and economic security;
+    (f) Meaningful work and economic security;

-(7) Social inclusion and belonging;
+    (g) Social inclusion and belonging;

-(8) Physical and psychological integrity and safety;
+    (h) Physical and psychological integrity and safety;

-(9) And the rights and well-being of vulnerable or marginalized groups, including, but not limited to:
+    (i) And the rights and well-being of vulnerable or marginalized groups, including, but not limited to:

-    (a) Indigenous Peoples.
+        (i) Indigenous Peoples.

-    (b) Racialized communities;
+        (ii) Racialized communities;

-    (c) Persons with disabilities;
+        (iii) Persons with disabilities;

-    (d) Women.
+        (iv) Women.

-    (e) Children; and
+        (v) Children; and

-    (f) Seniors.
+        (vi) Seniors.

-(10) A DIA shall include such things as:
+(2) A DIA shall include such things as:

-(11) A detailed analysis of potential positive and negative effects on dignity, including any disproportionate effects on specific populations;
+    (a) A detailed analysis of potential positive and negative effects on dignity, including any disproportionate effects on specific populations;

-(2) Metrics and indicators for assessing potential harms or gaps in the areas specified in subsection (1);
+    (b) Metrics and indicators for assessing potential harms or gaps in the areas specified in subsection (1);

-(3) An identification of alternative approaches or mitigation measures that could enhance dignity or reduce negative impacts; and
+    (c) An identification of alternative approaches or mitigation measures that could enhance dignity or reduce negative impacts; and

-(4) A summary of public and stakeholder consultations undertaken in relation to dignity impacts.
+    (d) A summary of public and stakeholder consultations undertaken in relation to dignity impacts.

 ### Section 59: Review and Publication of DIAs